 You probably already know that you need a good credit score if you want to get the best deal on loans and credit cards.
 If not, take some time to freshen up on the credit score basics.
-But what’s “good,” what’s “bad” and how does your credit score stack up?
+But what’s “good,” what’s “bad,” and how does your credit score stack up?

-We’re taking a closer look at the 670 credit score and what it means.
+Today, we’re taking a closer look at a 670 credit score and what it means.
 We’ll also give you a few easy tips that can help you bump up your score, such as joining Credit Builder Plus.
 Most MoneyLion borrowers who use Credit Builder Plus see an increase in their credit score!

-Equifax, Experian and TransUnion are the three credit reporting bureaus.
-Each bureau does basically the same thing — it collects, stores and organizes data on how you use credit.
-Each bureau compiles your credit data into your credit report.
 When you look at your credit report, you can see things like how much debt you have, how long your accounts have been open, and how many times you’ve missed payments on your credit cards.
 Credit reporting bureaus then use the information on your credit reports to create your credit score.

 Even though all of your scores might be close in range, it is important to know there is a chance of variation across the scores.
-Let’s examine the ranges for each credit reporting bureau, how they vary and what’s considered a good score for each.
+Let’s examine the ranges for each credit reporting bureau, how they vary, and what’s considered a good score for each.

-Some consumers say that credit reporting bureau Equifax’s credit reports are the easiest to read.
-This is because they organize information by “closed” and “open” accounts.
+Many consumers consider Equifax’s credit reports the easiest of the three bureaus to read.
+Their reports are organized by “closed” and “open” accounts.
 Start with your Equifax report if you’ve never read a credit report before.